Last update: 9/7/2021

 Colombia - EN

-Travelers from all countries, except Brazil and the UK, can currently visit Colombia.
+Travelers from all countries, except Brazil and India, can currently visit Colombia.

 Colombia COVID-19 travel restrictions and entry requirements

-Colombia has three main entry requirements for visitors.
+Colombia has two main entry requirements for visitors.

 Is PCR testing mandatory to travel to Colombia?